merely-useful/py-rse/py-jupyter.md

 Two `?` (`numpy.mean??`) will show the full source code for the function.

-When you start getting familiar with typing function names, you will notice that this is often faster than looking for functions in menus, such as in spreadsheet program.
+When you start getting familiar with typing function names, you will notice that typing is often faster than looking for functions in menus, such as in a spreadsheet program.
 However,
 sometimes you forget
 and it is useful to get hints via the help systems described above.

 ### Version control with notebooks {#py-version-control-with-notebooks}

-Jupyter notebooks are stored as JSON-files with an .ipynb extension.
+Jupyter notebooks are stored as JSON files with a .ipynb extension.
-These are specially formatted text files, which are read and rendered by JupyterLab.
+These are specially-formatted text files which are read and rendered by JupyterLab.
-JSON files are efficiently read by machine and it is a common data exchange format.
+The JSON file format is efficiently read by machines and it is a common data exchange format.
 However,
 they are not always that easy to read for humans, which can create problems when working with Jupyter notebooks under version control.